garniergere/gMetapop/1-GUI+CORE.exe.for.download/readme.how.2.install.md

 which should launch the GUI application.

 In case of installation problems, in particular for gMetapop_GUI under some Linux OS, please contact Frédéric Raspail (frederic.raspail@inrae.fr) or Pauline Garnier-Géré (pauline.garnier-gere@inrae.fr).
-If needed, we can also provide a *.exe* files for a 32-bit Windows OS.
+If needed, we can also provide \*.exe files for a 32-bit Windows OS.